rosbacke/delegate/README.md

 In addition, the delegation object has a smaller footprint compared to common std::function implementations, using only 2 pointers (free function pointer and void pointer).
+This is small enough so that a delegate stored inside a std::function will use small object optimization on both clang and gcc.

 It avoids virtual dispatch internally.
 That results in small object code footprint and allows the optimizer to see through part of the call.
 This also means it fulfills the requirements for being trivially_copyable, meaning it can safely be memcpy:d between objects.